-Pueraria Mirifica contains three types of phytoestrogen: isoflavones (genistin, genistein, daidzein, daidzin, kwakhurin, tuberosin, puerarin, mirificin, and puemiricarpene), coumestans (coumestrol, mirificoumestan, mirificoumestan glycol) and chromenes (miroestrol, dioxymiroestrol, et isomiroestrol).
-These compounds are all structurally similar to the hormone oestradiol, which maintains fertility and secondary sexual characteristics in women.
+Pueraria Mirifica 500 mg capsules contain three types of phytoestrogen: isoflavones (genistin, genistein, daidzein, daidzin, kwakhurin, tuberosin, puerarin, mirificin, and puemiricarpene), coumestans (coumestrol, mirificoumestan, mirificoumestan glycol), and chromenes (miroestrol, dioxymiroestrol, and isomiroestrol).
+These compounds are all structurally similar to the major female sex hormone, which maintains fertility and secondary sexual characteristics in women.

 Oestriol is similar to Miroestrol, which is the phytoestrogen with the most significant estrogenic activity.
-Oestriol is also considered to be the safest for men, which makes Pueraria Mirifica for men a possibility.
+Oestriol is also considered the safest for men, making Pueraria Mirifica supplement for men a possibility.